Brief Builder: From Blank Page to Growth Engine.

 What we did:

-Built a fully functional prototype using Cursor - not just clickable, but genuinely working like a real site.
+Built a fully functional prototype using Cursor - not just clickable screens, but working like a real product.
+This enabled:

 CEO used it for sales demos while we were still designing.